MargaridaBiscaia/AcademicWorks_Python/README.md

 # AcademicWorks_Python

-This repository contains projects completed during the Bachelor's in Mathematics and Master's in Mathematics - Statistics, Optimization, and Financial Mathematics, using Python.
+This repository contains projects developed using Python during the Bachelor's in Mathematics and Master's in Mathematics - Statistics, Optimization, and Financial Mathematics.
 These projects were conducted in groups of two.

 **CONTENTS**